-If the Issuing Entity were to be classified as a partnership for U.S. federal income tax purposes, then unless the partnership elected otherwise, taxes arising from audit adjustments would be required to be paid by the partnership rather than by its partners or members.
+If the Issuing Entity were to be classified as a partnership for U.S. federal income tax purposes, then the tax consequences discussed above under "-Possible Alternative Treatment of the Notes" would apply, and unless the partnership elected otherwise, taxes arising from audit adjustments would be required to be paid by the partnership rather than by its partners or members.
 The parties responsible for the tax administration of the Issuing Entity will have the authority to utilize, and intend to utilize, the exceptions available under the law (including Treasury regulations promulgated thereunder) so that the persons treated as the Issuing Entity's partners, to the fullest extent possible, rather than the Issuing Entity itself, will be liable for any taxes arising from audit adjustments to the Issuing Entity's taxable income if the Issuing Entity is treated as a partnership.
 Prospective purchasers are urged to consult with their tax advisors regarding the possible effect of these rules.
-To the extent that the Issuing Entity is liable for any taxes arising from audit adjustments to the Issuing Entity's taxable income if the Issuing Entity is treated as a partnership, the persons treated as the Issuing Entity's partners are contractually obligated to reimburse the Issuing Entity in full for the amount paid by the Issuing Entity in respect of such tax liability.
+To the extent that the Issuing Entity is liable for any taxes arising Entity is liable for any taxes arisi treated as a partnership, the persons treated as the Issuing Entity's partners are contractually obligated to reimburse the Issuing Entity in full for the amount paid by the Issuing Entity in respect of such tax liability.